masolimano/maneage/README-hacking.md

 The `reproduce` directory has two sub-directories: `software` and `analysis`.
-As the name says, the former contains all the instructions to download, build and install (independent of the host operating system) the necessary software (these are called by the `./configure` script).
+As the name says, the former contains all the instructions to download, build and install (independent of the host operating system) the necessary software (these are called by the `./project configure` command).
 The latter contains instructions on how to use those software to do your project's analysis.

-After it finishes, `./configure` will create the following symbolic links in the project's top source directory: 1) `Makefile` in the top directory (which points to `reproduce/analysis/make/top.mk`).
-2) `.build` which points to the top build directory.And 3) `.local` for easy access to the custom built software packages installation directory.
-The first is for practical necessity (so you can run `make` from the top source directory), but the latter is just for convenience (fast access to the built outputs and software).
+After it finishes, `./project configure` will create the following symbolic links in the project's top source directory: `.build` which points to the top build directory and `.local` for easy access to the custom built software installation directory.

-Therefore, by running `.local/bin/make` we are doing the project's analysis with its own custom version of GNU Make, not the host system's Make.
-The first file that is read by Make (the template's starting point) is the top-level `Makefile` (created by `./configure`).
-Therefore, we'll start describing the template's architecture with this file.
-This file is relatively short and heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
+Once the project is configured for your system, `./project make` will doing the project's analysis with its own custom version of software.
+The process is managed through Make and `./project make` will start with `reproduce/analysis/make/top.mk` (called `top.mk` from now on).

+Let's continue the template's architecture with this file. `top.mk` is relatively short and heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
 As you read this section, please also look at the contents of the mentioned files and